Waterdragen/akl-py-ws/README.md

-# Websocket for AKL analyzers in Python
+# Websocket for AKL analyzers